BolajiAyodeji/Blogposts/cjvvei43q0011e4s131vmolae.md

 `const` and `Object.freeze()` are totally different.

 *   **const** behaves like `let`.
 The only difference is, it defines a variable that cannot be reassigned.
-Variables declared by `const` are block scoped and not function scoped like variables declared with `var`
+Variables declared by `const` are block-scoped and not function scoped like variables declared with `var`
 *   **Object.freeze()** takes an object as an argument and returns the same object as an immutable object.
 This implies that **no properties of the object can be added, removed, or changed.**

 > **Mutable objects** have properties that can be changed.
 Immutable **objects** have no properties that can be changed after the **object** is created.